mattshin/dac-mmr-tracker/README.md

-# lol-mmr-tracker
+# dac-mmr-tracker
-Vue.js web application to track and compare League of Legends MMR within a group of friends
+Vue.js web application to track and compare AutoChess Rank within a group of friends

 ## Development
-Get an api key [here](https://developer.riotgames.com/) and save it to the variable `API-KEY` in a file called `.env` in the project root.
+Get an API key from https://steamcommunity.com/dev/apikey and provide as the environment variable API_KEY.